animeshgoyal9/MultiAgentDRL-RCRS/README.md

 ## 4. Execute

-In the first terminal, navigate to the boot folder in  `rcrs-server-master` directory.
+In the first terminal, navigate to the boot folder in  `rcrs-server-master` directory and run the following python file

+`$ testing.py`